 Just up the way from downtown is Elliston Place where some of the city’s most storied rock clubs reside, known as The Rock Block.
 Infamous spots like Exit/In and The End have been longtime anchors of the strip, launching the careers of artists such as Steve Martin, Jimmy Buffett, and Kings of Leon.

 Other one-of-a-kind music experiences are nestled in Nashville’s neighborhoods.
-The Basement East, The 5 Spot, Jack White’s Third Man Records, and the beloved vinyl shop Grimey’s are all authentically Music City.
+The Basement East, Jack White’s Third Man Records, and the beloved vinyl shop Grimey’s are all authentically Music City.
 See where the magic is made on storied Music Row at RCA Studio B and treat yourself to a showcase of Nashville’s rich songwriting community by attending a writers’ round at Bluebird Cafe or The Listening Room Cafe.
 Discover a variety of Free Music Event offerings.

 Centennial Park and Bicentennial Park are both located in the heart of the city.
 While Edwin Warner Park and Percy Warner Park span over 2,500 acres of rolling hills for bikers, runners, and walkers just miles away from downtown.

 There’s a 180-mile-long greenway that runs throughout the city, 90 miles of which are off-road trails.
 Bring your own bike or rent one from mobile bike rental Bike the Greenway.
 Take a tour on wheels with Green Fleet Bicycle Tours or rent a Nashville B-cycle at one of more than 30 locations around town.